ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/base.md

 The auth guard is intended to guard our route by disallowing navigation if we are not currently authenticated.
 Currently, it does nothing and just returns `true`, allowing us through.

-### HTTP Ineterceptors
+### HTTP Interceptors

 Our application contains two HTTP interceptors: an auth interceptor and an unauth interceptor.

 The auth interceptor modifies outbound requests.
 It adds a bearer token to the `Authorization` header of any request that requires a token.
 For our application, this is any request other than a `login` request.

-The unauth interceptor examines inbout responses looking for 401 (unauthorized) errors.
+The unauth interceptor examines inbound responses looking for 401 (unauthorized) errors.
 If it finds one, it redirects the user to the login page. **Note:** this is what is currently causing us to redirect to the login page when we try to access the tab 2 page.
 The flow looks something like this:

 1. the auth guard is a do nothing guard at this point and lets us in
 1. the page uses the tea service to try to get some tea info
 1. the tea service makes the request
-1. the auth interceptor cannnot find a token, so it does not append a bearer token
+1. the auth interceptor cannot find a token, so it does not append a bearer token
 1. the request is sent to the REST API
-1. the REST API rejects to unauthorzied request with a 401 error code
+1. the REST API rejects to unauthorized request with a 401 error code
 1. the unauth interceptor examines the response, sees the 401 error code, and redirects the user to the login page

 ## Conclusion